JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_5.md

 Getting rid of the leaders will not bring on the Brotherhood.
 There will always be a surfeit of power-hungry malcontents ready to step into any vacancy.

 Rather, it is the army of the underprivileged, the poor, the starving, the ignorant, the illiterate, those who hunger for a better share of God's good gifts to the world that could either form a fertile field in which the message of love and respect for one another could take root and flower--or else become recruited for murder and mayhem.
 That this world is not a machine in which we all do as we do because we cannot do otherwise is now a proven fact.
 Quantum theory has empirically demonstrated the existence of a transcendent reality outside of our time and space that can interact with our world in  intelligent ways.
-And for this to occur in the way it does, "consciousness" has to be a component of that transcendent reality.
+And for this to occur in the way it does, “consciousness” has to be a component of that transcendent reality.

-Some call this consciousness "God."
+Some call this consciousness “God.”
 The Urantia revelators inform us that God has granted us free will, and this grant is inviolate.
 We are offered a choice.
 We can enlist on the side of God by revoking our free will and accepting God's  will in all things--placing ourselves firmly on the pathway of selflessness, tolerance, and love.

 Or we can choose to let mayhem take its course.